 Since the name of the dressing is honey vinaigrette, I bet you can guess two of the four ingredients.
 Honey.
 Balsamic vinegar.
 Yes and yes.
 And any vinaigrette needs olive oil, obviously.

 In general, I think it is worth it to use the best quality extra virgin olive oil you can find for cooking.
 But I really love to have a splurgy kind of extra virgin olive oil on hand to use for dressings, particularly vinaigrettes.
 You truly can taste the difference.

-The last ingredient in this recipe is dijon mustard.
+The last ingredient in this recipe is Dijon mustard.
 It may seem like an unusual ingredient for a sweet vinaigrette, but it serves a purpose.
-In addition to adding a little depth of flavor, mustard is an emulsifyer in dressings – it helps bind the olive oil and vinegar together and keeps them from separating.
+In addition to adding a little depth of flavor, mustard is an emulsifier in dressings – it helps bind the olive oil and vinegar together and keeps them from separating.

 So right now, while it’s still hot outside, mix up your routine and make yourself a batch of this homemade salad dressing.

 This is a super easy recipe, made the way most vinaigrettes are – just by blending them all together.